Coherence and elicitability: Introduction

 From the perspective of coherent risk measures, ES is a better alternative to VaR.
 It remedies both problems mentioned above: It is a coherent risk measure, and it is sensitive to the sizes of the potential losses beyond the threshold $\alpha$.
 Other popular coherent risk measures are the so-called \emph{spectral risk measures}, which generalize ES \citep{Acerbi2002}.

-However, despite their theoretical appeal, there are also major drawbacks to using spectral risk measures in risk management, which should not be neglected. \citet{ContDeguestETAL2010} show that there is a fundamental theoretical conflict between subadditivity and robustness of risk measurement procedures for spectral risk measures.
-They state \begin{quote} We hope to have convinced the reader that there is more to risk measurement than the choice of a `risk measure': statistical robustness, and not only `coherence', should be a concern for regulators and end-users when choosing or designing risk measurement procedures.
-The design of robust risk estimation procedures requires the explicit inclusion of the statistical estimation step in the analysis of the risk measurement procedure. \end{quote} The next step beyond estimation is backtesting or forecast verification.
-Following the ideas of \citet{Gneiting2011}, in this paper we consider risk measures from a forecasting perspective.
+However, despite their theoretical appeal, there are also major drawbacks to using spectral risk measures in risk management, which should not be neglected. \citet{ContDeguestETAL2010} show that there is a fundamental theoretical conflict between subadditivity and robustness of risk measurement procedures for spectral risk measures; see also the related discussion in \citet[Section 5]{KouPengETAL2013}. \citet{ContDeguestETAL2010} state \begin{quote} We hope to have convinced the reader that there is more to risk measurement than the choice of a `risk measure': statistical robustness, and not only `coherence', should be a concern for regulators and end-users when choosing or designing risk measurement procedures.
+The design of robust risk estimation procedures requires the explicit inclusion of the statistical estimation step in the analysis of the risk measurement procedure. \end{quote} The next steps beyond estimation are backtesting and forecast verification.
+Backtesting refers to validating a given estimation procedure for a risk measure on historical data.
+In this paper, following the ideas of \citet{Gneiting2011}, we consider risk measures from a forecasting perspective.
 With our knowledge of today, we are trying to give the best possible point estimate of the risk measure for tomorrow, or ten days ahead, or for any other time point in the future.
+There are numerous choices concerning models, methods and parameters that have to be made to come up with predictions.
+Hence, for a number of competing forecast or estimation procedures we would like to decide which one performs best.
 If we restrict our attention to law-invariant coherent risk measures as introduced by \citet{Kusuoka2001} we can view them as functionals on some set $\mathcal{P}$ of probability distributions on $\mathbb{R}$.
 From the viewpoint of statistical decision theory not all functionals allow for meaningful point forecasts; see \citet{Gneiting2011}.
-Functionals for which meaningful point forecasts are possible are called \emph{elicitable}; see Section \ref{sec:elicit} for details.
+Functionals for which meaningful point forecasts and forecast performance comparisons are possible are called \emph{elicitable}; see Section \ref{sec:elicit} for details.
 One important example of elicitable functionals are quantiles, hence VaR is elicitable.